funnyboy-roks/funnyboy-roks/README.md

 Hello, I'm funnyboy_roks, or Funny!
 I have been programming for about four years, building various applications and tools.

-I tend to build applications that I find useful, which usually includes web apps, Discord bots, Minecraft plugins, and command-line tools.
-Some of my featured projects can be seen below.
+I tend to build applications that I find useful, which usually includes web apps, CLI tools, Minecraft plugins, and much more.
+Some of my featured projects can be seen below and on [my website](https://funnyboyroks.com).
 *If you'd like to request a tool or application, you are more than welcome to contact me ([Contact Info](#contact))*

 My Website contains a lot of information that could be useful, as well